Road Safety Manual

 The Role of Policies, Standards, Guidelines and Tools

 Standards, guidelines and tools are the mechanisms that support the consistent interpretation and delivery of policies.
 Policies set the framework for road safety activity, and without these, delivery of road safety is reactive and lacks structure.
-The policies will often set the direction at a high level, and will also contain direction on how to achieve standards using a predetermined set of criteria.
-Guidance on strategy and policy development can be found in Road Safety Targets, Investment Strategies Plans and Projects and in Development of Policies, Standards and Guidelines in Policies, Standarts and Guidelines.
+The policies will often set the direction at a high level and will also contain direction on how to achieve standards using a predetermined set of criteria.
+Guidance on strategy and policy development can be found in Road Safety Targets, Investment Strategies Plans and Projects and in Development of Policies, Standards and Guidelines in Policies, Standards and Guidelines.
 These Policies, standards and guidelines are often slow to change, either because of lack of research, unwillingness to change current practice or lack of knowledge related to the given system.

 Changing established practice is often difficult, and careful management of this process is required.
 Strong leadership is needed to facilitate policy shift, and this needs to happen in parallel with an update of corresponding policies, standards and guidelines.
 Change requires understanding and awareness, the desire to create change, the knowledge to implement the change, and the ability to do so within the environment or system an individual works within.

 Once policies are set, there is need for linkage to standards guidelines and how the associated criteria for meeting the standards can be achieved.
 Standards (as well as road rules and regulations) dictate those things that must be done to achieve a predetermined level of quality or attainment.
 In many countries standards also have a legal basis that are adopted in design and operational manuals.
 Criteria are the specifications for achievement of the standards and are typically detailed as policy.
-Guidelines provide direction on how things should be done, but are not necessarily requirements.
+Guidelines provide direction on how things should be done but are not necessarily requirements.
 In contrast to established policy and standards, there is scope to deviate from the advice provided in guidelines, but this must be justified and assessed for the impact on safety outcomes.
 When deviating from policies and standards documentation outlining the reasoning is often used.
 Policies and standards are typically based on many years of experience and outcomes from research and understanding.
 Guidelines, because they are not requirements may contain reasoning for how the standards and policies were developed, how to apply them in different circumstances, and might provide ranges of values to consider based on the conditions encountered.

 It is important to note that compliance with policy, standards and guidelines does not mean that safety will be maximised, nor minimised when they are not achieved.
 There are many examples where new roads have been built to standard but have a less than desired safety outcome.
 Policy, standards and guidelines are often dated, and may not include adequate content based on Safe System principles.
 The manuals that contain the policies, standards and guidelines, generally offer the minimum acceptable values for design.
 Departing from the minimum requirements sometime occurs when the financial, environmental, right of way, or social cost are high and the relative change in safety risk is low.
 These tradeoffs are often documented to discuss reasoning for not achieving the policy, standards or guidelines.

 There is much to be gained by looking to other countries for guidance on setting new policies, standards and guidelines, and such an approach is important for benchmarking (also see Country Management System Framework in Management system Framework and Tools).
-However, often safety policies, standards and guidelines are directly copied from other countries without due consideration of local conditions, design for vulnerable road users, different vehicles types and road user compliance.
+However, often safety policies, standards and guidelines are directly copied from other countries without due consideration of local conditions, design for vulnerable road users, different vehicle types and road user compliance.

-Also, in many circumstance, policies often provide fewer options for use in constrained environments.
+Also, in many circumstances, policies often provide fewer options for use in constrained environments.
 It is typical that several compromises need to be made in road design.
 When combined, these issues can lead to poor safety outcomes (also see the discussion in Global Level in Policies, Standards and Guidelines on minimum criteria, and the concept of extended design domain).
 Typically, an assessment of the likely road safety impact is required to ensure that safety objectives are met.
 It is for this reason that approaches such as road safety audit (see Road Safety Audit in Proactive Identification) are required, and that when undertaken, these are not just a check against standards and guidelines.

 Knowledge of the safety implications of design decisions is constantly improving, and with this there is sometimes a need to update policies and procedures.
 This includes the need to update standards, guidelines and tools.